questianon/sdupdates/README.md

 !!! info There is now a github for this rentry: https://github.com/questianon/sdupdates.
 This should allow you to see changes across the different updates.
 There is also a WIP embedding directory here: https://github.com/questianon/sdupdates/blob/main/Embeddings.md

-!!! note If you know how to do stuff in markdown and html/can make a webpage easily/want to contribute in any way, contact me
+!!! note If you know to how to javascript/want to contribute in any way, contact me

 ### Quicklinks:
 * News: https://rentry.org/sdupdates2#newsfeed